pycom/pycom-documentation/content/datasheets/expansionboards/pyscan.md

 ## Pyscan Libraries

-* Pyscan libraries to use the RFID/NFC reader are located [here](https://github.com/pycom/pycom-libraries/tree/master/pyscan)
+* Pyscan libraries to use the RFID/NFC reader and sensors are located [here](https://github.com/pycom/pycom-libraries/tree/master/pyscan)
-* The accelerometer library is [here](https://github.com/pycom/pycom-libraries/blob/master/pytrack/lib/LIS2HH12.py)

-{{% hint style="info" %}}
-For the time being, we recommend uploading the `MFRC630.mpy` file via FTP due to current Pymakr limitations that will be fixed shortly.
-{{% /hint %}}

-Libraries for the rest of the components will be added soon.

 ## Pyscan components: